dojo/dojo.io/site/source/tutorials/accessibility.md

 - Make a quick proof-of-concept and try [inspecting its accessibility attributes](http://khan.github.io/tota11y/) in the browser and running through one of the [many](https://medium.com/@addyosmani/accessible-ui-components-for-the-web-39e727101a67) [excellent](http://www-03.ibm.com/able/guidelines/ci162/accessibility_checklist.html) [a11y](https://www.wuhcag.com/wcag-checklist/) [checklists](https://ebay.gitbooks.io/oatmeal/content/).
 - Try operating the widget with only a keyboard and, if possible, a screen reader.
 - If applicable, try turning off your sound.
-- Look at your widget with high contrast mode enabled
+- Look at your widget with high contrast mode enabled.

+Designing web applications to be accessible is often perceived to be a difficult problem.
+While some work is required to ensure that all users are served as well as possible, Dojo 2 has simplified the work as much as possible.
+By providing the correct properties and considering things like color-contrast, a web application can reach entire new groups of users.